PacktPublishing/PowerShell-Core-Linux-Administrators-Cookbook/chapter-07/07-puregfm.md

 Try it out!
 Experiment.
 Since the article is about 500 words, let's call it a day.
 We'll meet tomorrow to know more.

----
-title: Sense, sensibility and flexibility
+# Sense, sensibility and flexibility
-date: '2017-04-05 12:00'
-tags:
-- windows
-- powershell
-category: tyro
----

 Yesterday.
 The reason I'm asking for the upgrade is that some of the things I'm going to post in the future will depend on PowerShell 3.0.
 The link given is for version 5.0.
 If you feel that you may already be on a version higher than 3.0, then run the following command to ensure you are.